kubernetes/website/content/en/blog/_posts/2023-03-17-kubernetes-1.27-deprecations-and-removals.md

 [Ephemeral containers](/docs/concepts/workloads/pods/ephemeral-containers/) graduated to GA in v1.25.
 These are containers with a temporary duration that executes within namespaces of an existing pod.
 Ephemeral containers are typically initiated by a user in order to observe the state of other pods and containers for troubleshooting and debugging purposes.
 For Kubernetes v1.27, API support for ephemeral containers is unconditionally enabled; the `EphemeralContainers` feature gate will be removed.

 ### Removal of `LocalStorageCapacityIsolation` feature gate

 The [Local Ephemeral Storage Capacity Isolation](https://github.com/kubernetes/kubernetes/pull/111513) feature moved to GA in v1.25.
 The feature provides support for capacity isolation of local ephemeral storage between pods, such as `emptyDir` volumes, so that a pod can be hard limited in its consumption of shared resources.
 The kubelet will evicting Pods if consumption of local ephemeral storage exceeds the configured limit.
-The feature gate, `LocalStorageCapacityIsolation`, will be removed in the v.127 release.
+The feature gate, `LocalStorageCapacityIsolation`, will be removed in the v1.27 release.

 ### Removal of `NetworkPolicyEndPort` feature gate

 The v1.25 release of Kubernetes promoted `endPort` in NetworkPolicy to GA.
 NetworkPolicy providers that support the `endPort` field that can be used to specify a range of ports to apply a NetworkPolicy.
 Previously, each NetworkPolicy could only target a single port.
 So the feature gate `NetworkPolicyEndPort` will be removed in this release.

 Please be aware that `endPort` field must be supported by the Network Policy provider.
-If your provider does not support endPort, and this field is specified in a Network Policy, the Network Policy will be created covering only the port field (single port)
+If your provider does not support `endPort`, and this field is specified in a Network Policy, the Network Policy will be created covering only the port field (single port).

 ### Removal of `StatefulSetMinReadySeconds` feature gate